Calculating Poles of Inaccessibility

 This was the first study to use computational power, geographical databases and ‘digital coastlines’ to calculate the poles.
 Only graphical methods had been used previously (essentially drawing the biggest circle you could on a land mass map).

-Their paper presented PIAs for the Big 7 – excluding Antarctica but including two candidates for Eurasia – Great Britain, Greenland, the Iberian Peninsula, Madagascar and Point Nemo.
+Their paper presented PIAs for the The Seven Poles – excluding Antarctica but including two candidates for Eurasia – Great Britain, Greenland, the Iberian Peninsula, Madagascar and Point Nemo.

 Calculating Points of Inaccessibility